xVoid879/CloudFinder25w21a/README.md

 (Doesn't matter the direction you enter the clouds) Then press Save.
 (Or Ctrl + S)

 3. Running 🚀: Left Click the folder that contains the code, clouds.png, and pattern.txt.
+(Not the folder that contains the folder which contains the cf.py)

    Press open in terminal.
 Then you will type

 ```
 python cf.py
 ```